Guest post by Fingersoft

 To keep this blog post from becoming a blob post, here’s some basic background information you might find useful while reading this article:

 In this post, we often abbreviate Hill Climb Racing(s) as HCR(s), so HCR or HCR 2.
-To give you some idea about the performance of the two titles up this far in China, HCR original has attracted 390 million installsall-time, whereas HCR 2 is at 93M installs.
+To give you some idea about the performance of the two titles up this far in China, Original HCR has attracted 390 million all time installs whereas HCR 2 is at 93M installs.
 Note that these installs are combined from multiple Android stores.

 Though this blog post focuses on the launch of our flagship product Hill Climb Racing 2, let’s take a quick look at our actions in China regarding our original game title, Hill Climb Racing.
 The original HCR was published way back in 2012 globally except for China, and initially we had no plans to launch in China.